Hannah Moore is a two-time world champion, a European champion and a four-time GBR Paratriathlon National champion based in Loughborough.

-Hannah finished the year with two gold medals.
-In July, she again confirmed her status as national champion, before traveling to the Gold Coast to beat out Sally Pilbeam (AUS) by 00:01:21 and become ITU World champion.
+Hannah finished the year with a further two gold medals.
+First, in July 2018, she claimed back-to-back national titles, before traveling to the Gold Coast to beat Sally Pilbeam (AUS) by 00:01:21 and become world champion.

 |1st Sep 2019||2019 ITU World Triathlon Grand Final Lausanne||1st|